tarot-cr/schema/README.md

 management a bit difficult and a long process.

-Crystal standard library offers very great tools like JSON::Serializable but they are focused on performance and not well suited in dynamic input ingestion, like a web server.
+Crystal standard library offers very great tools like JSON::Serializable but they are focused on performance and not well-suited to dynamic input ingestion, like a web server.

 Hence I've built Tarot's Schema, the fastest way to describe input and output